 Where To Find Supplies for your Homemade Lip Balm Recipes?

-- Aura Cacia Organic Cocoa Butter is available on Amazon, and perhaps in your local organic store too.
+- Aura Cacia organic cocoa butter can be found on Amazon, and perhaps in your local organic store too.

-- If you’re willing to go for an unknown brand, Organic Cocoa Butter in pieces or ‘pellets’ from Dr Adorable (also through Amazon) is a bit cheaper.
+- If you’re willing to try an less known brand, the organic cocoa butter in pieces or ‘pellets’ from Dr Adorable (also through Amazon) is a bit cheaper.
 Please note: these will only arrive in pellet-form, if they are not exposed to heat through transportation though… order them in the winter, or be at peace with the fact that you might receive a large chunk of melted butter.
 The cocoa shouldn’t be any less delicious for it.
 Just slightly less practical.

 More organic skin care recipes: